 Protective Laptop Shell

-After my laptop slid off my lap and the screen cracked – 3 days before leaving for Europe for work! – I bought a hard laptop shell.
-It makes my laptop slightly thicker but much safer, since I almost always take my laptop when I travel.
+After my laptop slid off my lap and the screen cracked – 3 days before leaving for a work trip in Europe! – I bought a hard laptop shell.
+It makes my laptop slightly thicker but much safer, which is important to me, since I almost always take my laptop when I travel.
 These laptop shells are inexpensive and come in tons of colors and designs.

 Pocket Sized Camera